Unleash/unleash/docs/developer-guide.md

 Then set env vars:

-(Optional as unleash will asume these as default values).
+(Optional as unleash will assume these as default values).

 ```
 export DATABASE_URL=postgres://unleash_user:passord@localhost:5432/unleash